eduvpn/documentation/API.md

 response also includes `expires_in` that indicates when the access token will expire.

-There are a number of example applications that implement OAuth 2.0 "Native Apps" like this in a secure fashion, they can be leveraged:
+There are a number of example applications that implement the OAuth 2.0 "Native Apps" profile like described above in a secure fashion:

 * [Android](https://github.com/openid/AppAuth-Android)
 * [iOS](https://github.com/openid/AppAuth-iOS)